The Wandering Nerve

 Our breath is both an involuntary and voluntary action that is free and accessible anytime, anywhere.
 We can utilize this powerful healing technique in line at the grocery store, while driving, cooking, getting dressed, etc. Singing, humming, chanting, and playing a wind instrument all restore vagal tone with long, slow exhalations.

 • The vagus nerve connects to your larynx, which controls swallowing, breathing, and sound.
 Singing, humming, chanting, and playing a wind instrument activate the vagus nerve by stimulating all three of these functions.
 You can pay attention to the tones you use when speaking as well.
-Find a speaking tone that is soothing to you, and especially use it when
+Find a speaking tone that is soothing to you.

 • Don’t perseverate on the story, rather befriend your nervous system.
 Ask yourself, what am I feeling in this moment, and where do I feel it in my body?
 Put your hands there.
 Breathe into that space with long Relax the muscles in your face, shoulders, and pelvic floor.